humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

         //more code here
     }

 Since white space is not significant, the first step is to remove it before doing any further validation.
 The regular expression checks that there are no invalid characters in the text and then the length is validated.
-If all of these conditions pass, then it&#8217;s time to move into the decoding portion of the function.
+If all of these conditions pass, then it's time to move into the decoding portion of the function.

-As mentioned previously, padding doesn&#8217;t really matter in decoding, so an equals signs are stripped to avoid confusion.
-Then, a similar process to base64-encoding is taken: go character-by-character and keep track of the previous character because it&#8217;s needed for calculations.
+As mentioned previously, padding doesn't really matter in decoding, so an equals signs are stripped to avoid confusion.
+Then, a similar process to base64-encoding is taken: go character-by-character and keep track of the previous character because it's needed for calculations.

     function base64Decode(text){